 Where is Chrissi island?

-Situated 15 kilometres (8 nautical miles) south of Ierapetra, Lasithi — the island of Chrissi is 7 km long, 2 km wide and its shores are surrounded by the Libyan Sea.
+Situated 15 kilometres (8 nautical miles) south of Ierapetra, Lassithi — the island of Chrissi is 7 km long and 2 km wide, and its shores are surrounded by the Libyan Sea.
 The island’s spectacular scenery and unique ecosystem are protected by the Natura 2000 Networking Programme, collection of stones and shells on the island is strictly prohibited.

 How to Get to Chrissi island

 The only way to get to Chrissi Island is by ferry, which leaves from the Ierapetra Smaller Harbour.
 It departs early in the day and returns in the late afternoon.
 The ferry ride is nice and comfortable, although, during the busiest holiday seasons, which lasts from July to August, it may get quite crowded.
 The ferry leaves twice a day, the first time at around 10:30 and then later sometime between 11:30 and 12:30.
 It would be a smart move to arrive at the harbour half an hour before departure so that you may get your tickets and board the ferry in time for a decent seat.